goodmami/rumi-jawi/README.md

 [rumi2jawi]: https://github.com/mohdzamrimurah/rumi2jawi
 [commit history]: https://github.com/goodmami/rumi-jawi/commits/main

+This dataset is free to use, but the license is not yet decided.
+Hopefully CC-BY 4.0.

 ## Data Description

 The dataset provides words in Standard Malay written in both the Latin